Luke 16:19-31 Reflection: The Rich Man and Lazarus

 Reflection: Share now or never

 Jesus did not name the rich man in the gospel story most probably because He is referring to everyone who has something to share but refuses to do it.
 The man was enjoying a sumptuous meal and he knew Lazarus was there but sharing was not in his vocabulary.
-On the other hand, there was Lazarus who represents the needy of the world who are happy eating scraps that fall from rich men’s tables.
+On the other hand, there was Lazarus who represents the needy of the world.
+He is happy and willing to eat the scraps that might fall from rich man’s tables.

 There are several lessons that we can learn from the gospel reading above.

 2. Regret always comes last.
-Whatever good we need today, let’s do it now for tomorrow may not come.
+Whatever good we need to do today, let’s do it now for tomorrow may not come.

 4. Don’t wait for someone to rise from the dead to testify that indeed there is life after death.
 Just do good because it is the right thing.
 Let us not exchange our pleasure today for eternal torment.